AaronEhambram/hypascore_localization/README.md

 ![Alt Text](readme/contractors.gif)

 ## <a name="Troubleshooting"></a>Troubleshooting
 - When .so-files are not found, extend the `LD_LIBRARY_PATH` by editing the .bashrc-file.
-I needed to add the line because I had linking errors during runtime with opengl_helper.
+For instance, I had linking errors during runtime with opengl_helper.
 ```bash
 export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
 ```
 - cudawarping.cpp handles _M in line 186 incorrectly.
-Our workaround is to exchange the line 186 by the follwing
+Our workaround is to exchange the line 186 by the following
 ```c++
 GpuMat __M = _M.getGpuMat();
 Mat M;
 __M.download(M);
 ```
 - We are using [cv_bridge](https://github.com/ros-perception/vision_opencv/tree/rolling/cv_bridge) to convert the sensor_msgs to cv::Mat.
-If you have built OpenCV locally, you should rebuild the cv_bridge-package in your catkin-workspace with the locally built OpenCV to avoid version mismatches.
+If you have built OpenCV locally, you should rebuild the cv_bridge-package in your catkin-workspace with the locally built OpenCV version to avoid version mismatches.

 - If you have multiple packages that link to IBEX, the `Ibex::ibex` target may not be available to all packages (only the first package that adds the target).
 Using `catkin build` this problem can be avoided.